 Learn how to set up LOS pricing with the help of Rentals United.

-As a response to the increased demand for longer stays, Agoda has recently introduced a Long Stay promotion option.
+As a response to the increased demand for longer stays, Agoda introduced in 2020 a Long Stay promotion option.
 Travellers can now book stays of up to 90 nights through Agoda, which is a great chance for property managers to get more bookings.

 Agoda has revealed that according to their internal data, properties with Long Stay discounts get an average of 89% more bookings.
 They recommend setting your discount at 30% for a minimum stay of 28 nights.